openshift/microshift/test/image-blueprints-bootc/README.md

 ## Bootc Source Layer

-Artifacts build in this layer cannot be cached as they depend on the current sources.
+Artifacts built in this layer cannot be cached as they depend on the current sources.

 |Group |Build Time|Description|
 |------|----------|-----------|